Vimiso/coinpush-php/README.md

 ## Description

-Enable cryptocurrency payments in your application or business.
+Enable cryptocurrency payments in your web applications or business.

 This PHP SDK interacts with the [Coinpush.io API](http://coinpush.test/docs/api) handling the creation and monitoring of cryptocurrency payments.